fantasticdonkey/rIoT/readme.rst

 Trackers are ESP32 development boards running MicroPython that are attached to:

 - U-blox Neo-6 GPS receiver (UART interface)
-- Semtech SX127X LoRa transceiver
+- Semtech SX127X LoRa transceiver (SPI)
-- Nordic Semiconductor nRF24L01 transceiver
+- Nordic Semiconductor nRF24L01+ transceiver (SPI)

 In short, trackers periodically take GPS readings and broadcasts these out via LoRa (LoRaWAN) and 2.4 GHz radio.
 For the remainder of the time, they will remain in deep sleep.